-- h.
-Other work of a similar nature that the Director determines to be suitable for a Minor Design Review, and which is in compliance with the purpose of this Chapter. - AC.
-Design Review Procedures.
-The Director shall approve, conditionally approve, or deny all Design Review applications in compliance with Section 22.42.060 (Decision and Findings), except as otherwise provide in Subsections BD and CE, below. - BD.
-Zoning Administrator review.
-When the Design Review application is associated with a permit application that requires a public hearing, the Design Review action may be taken by the Zoning Administrator. - CE.
-Referral to Commission.
+- A. Design Review Procedures.
+The Director shall approve, conditionally approve, or deny all Design Review applications in compliance with Section 22.42.060 (Decision and Findings), except as otherwise provide in Subsections B and C, below. - B. Zoning Administrator review.
+When the Design Review application is associated with a permit application that requires a public hearing, the Design Review action may be taken by the Zoning Administrator. - C. Referral to Commission.
 When the Director finds that significant policy issues are raised by the proposed project, the Director may refer the Design Review application to the Planning Commission for a final action.